-Whilst it is often easy to overlook the long term financial journey, super contributions early on can help you better prepare yourself for retirement.
+Whilst it is often easy to overlook the long term journey, super contributions early on can help you better prepare yourself for retirement.

-If you can spare the cash, consider increasing your super by adding a personal contribution.
-In the long term, you will worry less as you will be prepared for retirement.
+If you can spare the money, consider increasing your super by adding a personal contribution.
+In the long run, you will worry less as you will be prepared for retirement.

 If you have received a hefty tax return, consider renovating your property.
-Home improvement can immediately increase the value of your home, whilst at the same time making your home more comfortable.
+Home improvement can immediately increase the value of your home, whilst at the same time making your home more comfortable to live in.
 Changing the kitchen, tiling the floor or fixing the roof can refresh your home and increase the appeal.
 Make sure that any renovations comply with council regulations.
-If you need a loan to cover any additional costs, consider Australian lending Centre.
+If you need a loan to cover any additional costs, consider Australian lending centre.

 Refinance your mortgage

 For many borrowers, your monthly mortgage repayment is typically the largest repayment that you have.
-As such, it is normal for consumers to shop around if possible.
-Refinancing your mortgage has its advantages.
 A Lower interest rate, lower monthly repayment and improving your credit score are some of the benefits that motivate people to refinance their mortgage.
-Unfortunately, there are some closing fees and upfront costs that come along with refinancing.
+Unfortunately, there are some closing fees and upfront costs that restrict people from refinancing.

 In this case, you can use your tax refund to pay for the closing fees and refinance.
 In the long term, you will benefit as you can save thousands of dollars.
 These saving will usually come from a lower interest rate and better term conditions.